openvinotoolkit/openvino/docs/ops/sort/ExperimentalDetectronTopKROIs_6.md

 **Category**: Sort

-**Short description**: An operation *ExperimentalDetectronTopKROIs* is TopK operation applied to probabilities of input ROIs.
+**Short description**: The *ExperimentalDetectronTopKROIs* operation is TopK operation applied to probabilities of input ROIs.

-**Detailed description**: Operation performs probabilities descending sorting for input ROIs and returns *max_rois* number of ROIs.
+**Detailed description**: The operation performs probabilities descending sorting for input ROIs and returns *max_rois* number of ROIs.
 Order of sorted ROIs with equal probabilities is undefined.
-If number of ROIs is less than *max_rois* then operation returns all ROIs descended sorted and the output tensor is filled with undefined values for rest output tensor elements.
+If the number of ROIs is less than *max_rois* then operation returns all ROIs descended sorted and the output tensor is filled with undefined values for the rest of output tensor elements.

 **Attributes**:

 * *max_rois*

-    * **Description**: *max_rois* attribute specifies maximal numbers of output ROIs.
+    * **Description**: The *max_rois* attribute specifies maximal numbers of output ROIs.
     * **Range of values**: non-negative integer number
     * **Type**: int
     * **Default value**: 0